cakemanny/cakemanny.github.io/_posts/2024-07-06-computing-stack-maps.md

 <!-- Give examples of types with more interesting pointer maps? -->

-We delay generation of a frame map for each gc-point until we translate the AST into the IR (intermediate representation), this saves us needing to store the _defined-vars_ on each CALL instruction in the IR but also saves the need for attaching the pointer map to the AST node.
-(It may be possible to delay this further, until instruction selection.)
+We delay generation of a frame map for each _gc-point_ until we translate the AST into the IR (intermediate representation), this saves us needing to store the _defined-vars_ on each CALL instruction in the IR but also saves the need for attaching the pointer map to the AST node.
+(It may also be possible to delay this further, until instruction selection).

-The pointer maps for _defined_ variables are combined together when translating the call / new expression to create a _locals bitmap_ which describes local variables area of the frame i.e. which words contain live pointers when the _gc-point_ is reached, marked with a 1 bit, and which words contain something else e.g. some integer value or junk from previous function invocations, marked with a 0 bit.
+The pointer maps for _defined_ variables are combined together when translating the call / new expression to create a _locals bitmap_ which describes local variables area of the frame i.e. which words of the frame contain live pointers when the _gc-point_ is reached, marked with a 1 bit, and which words contain something else e.g. some integer value or junk from previous function invocations, marked with a 0 bit.

 ```
 +----------------+                                  ·+